codesy/widgets/README.md

 Developing with patronage
 -------------------------

-By default, the add-on communicates with [codesy.io](http://codesy.io).
-You should use the [dev.codesy.io](http://dev.codesy.io) site while you work on the add-on.
-You can configure the extension to use another domain in the extension Options.
+By default, the extension communicates with [api.codesy.io](http://api.codesy.io).
+You should use the [codesy-dev.herokuapp.com](https://codesy-dev.herokuapp.com) dev site while you work on the extension.
+Configure the extension to use domain `codesy-dev.herokuapp.com` in the extension Options.